-Several aspects of the rationale for setting up the EUTF have been justified, and yet other aspects have not been met, pointing to a need for new approaches for which recommendations have been developed (see section 5).
+Most aspects of the rationale for setting up the EUTF have been justified, and yet other aspects have not been met, pointing to a need for revised approaches for which recommendations have been developed (see section 5).

 The evaluation concludes that the EUTF is large and cost-effective, thus reaching a large number of beneficiaries at a comparatively low cost, although the reduced administrative expenditures have created bottlenecks and impaired the Fund's performance, as detailed in the section on efficiency above.

-The multi-sectoral, and multi-partner approach has been successful in recipient countries, and the focus of interventions have largely been relevant to the identified needs of beneficiaries.
-The multi-country approach has been valuable where interventions are tailored to specific country contexts and needs, and where it allows for sharing of best practices and knowledge to feed into advocacy.
-The more directive regional approach has not produced the intended synergies but has rather caused delays and lessened the relevance of the interventions.

-The evaluation also concludes that the EUTF has allowed the EU to operate flexibly in an area with operational challenges.
+The multi-sectoral, and multi-partner approach has been successful in recipient countries, and the focus of interventions has largely been relevant to the identified needs of beneficiaries.
+The regional/multi-country approach has been valuable where interventions are tailored to specific country contexts and needs, and where it allows for sharing of best practices and knowledge to feed into advocacy.
+Where it is less successful is in producing intended implementation synergies across countries, which has caused delays where tailoring to each country context was necessary.
+The evaluation also concludes that the EUTF has allowed the EU to operate flexibly despite operational challenges.
 Here, the evaluation found that the EUTF is most effective in the education sector.
 Health and livelihoods are recognised to be somewhat more challenging, particularly with regard to sustainability and contributions to resilience.

 Yet, the EUTF has not been found to be rapid.
 Given the quick changes of needs in the region, the Fund's contracting processes left it occasionally too slow to respond effectively, especially due to lengthy negotiation procedures with consortia, as specified in the efficiency section above.
-The evaluation team concludes, however, that EUTF has matured and has been able to slowly evolve to overall dynamics of the region.
+The evaluation team concludes, however, that the EUTF has matured and has been able to slowly evolve over time to the overall dynamics of the region.
 The EUTF increasingly shows signs of closer coordination with host country priorities and processes, with regional frameworks such as the 3RP, and with EU processes such as the JHDF.
+The evaluation also found that the EUTF has generated added value, compared to the efforts EU Member States could have undertaken themselves.

 Finally, the EU's intention to leverage funds through a single, pooled financial instrument has only been partially achieved.
-With 12% external donor funding to the €1.4bn EU Fund, this aspect deserves further attention to fully justify the trust fund set-up.
+With 12% external donor funding to the $\in$ 1.4 billion EU Fund, this aspect deserves further attention to fully justify the trust fund set-up.